cdjackson14/ham/README.md

 Uses whiptail to create a nice menu.

+## Basic Use

 Options are:

+* Pat with Internet (telnet)
 * Pat with Direwolf
 * Pat with Mobilinkd (Bluetooth)
 * Kill all kiss* processes IDs

 ![ham screenshot](ham_ss.jpg)

+## Icon and Desktop file

-For desktop icon to run, copy ham.desktop to ~/.local/share/applications/
+For many Debian based systems, edit then copy the ham.desktop file to ~/.local/share/applications/ so you can run this from the GUI menu system.

 ```bash
 cp ham.desktop ~/.local/share/applications/